 The Group Leaders are responsible for the overall technical operations of their Groups.
-The Group Leaders maintain the specific job description/performance plan, and any needed historical records of both, for each person in their group.
-Group Leaders must have at least a M.S. degree or equivalent academic degree in a related field with at least ten years of ionizing-radiation experience.
+The Group Leaders maintain the specific job description and performance plan (and any needed historical records for both) for each person in their group.
+Group Leaders must have at least an M.S. degree or equivalent academic degree in a related field with at least ten years of ionizing-radiation experience.
 They must have experimental or theoretical experience in calibrations, radiation measurements, and a wide range of radiation applications.
-They must also be familiar with both government and private-industry needs.
+They must also be familiar with both government and private industry needs.
 The NIST Physical Measurement Laboratory sets additional requirements for the position.